Found a baby hedgehog

 If it's safe to catch and handle the hedgehog then, wearing thick gloves, gently place it into a secure cardboard box with ventilation holes, lined with towel.
 Handle the animal as little as possible to keep them wild.

 To help keep the hedgehog warm, place a hot water bottle in the box.
 Please make sure the hot water bottle is well-wrapped in a towel to prevent the hedgehog coming in contact with it.
 A hot water bottle could cause serious burns to a hoglet.

 Keep the hedgehog somewhere warm and quiet and take it to your nearest wildlife rehabilitator as soon as possible.

-It's often faster to take an animal to a wildlife rehabilitator yourself, as your nearest RSPCA officer may be out of the area attending other calls.
-If you are unable to transport the hedgehog, please call 0300 1234 999.
+It's often faster to take an animal to a wildlife rehabilitator yourself, as your our officers may be out of the area attending other calls.
+If you're unable to transport the hedgehog, please contact us.